Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 • Usage is uniform across customers — a flat subscription is simpler and customers prefer the predictability

-• Your buyers strongly resist variable pricing (some enterprise procurement teams require fixed costs)
+• Your buyers strongly resist variable pricing (some enterprise procurement teams require fixed-cost contracts)

-• You lack the engineering capacity to build and maintain the metering infrastructure
+• You lack the engineering capacity to build and maintain metering infrastructure in the near term

-For a checklist of signals that your product is ready for any form of usage-based pricing, see 5 Signs Your Business Is Ready for Usage-Based Pricing.
+For a checklist of signals that your product is ready for usage-based pricing generally, see 5 Signs Your Business Is Ready for Usage-Based Pricing.

-ABAXUS is a self-hosted billing engine built for hybrid and usage-based pricing models.
-It handles event ingestion, aggregation, and flexible pricing logic — running in your own infrastructure without per-transaction fees.
-See how it works.
+ABAXUS is a self-hosted billing engine built for hybrid and usage-based pricing models — idempotent event ingestion, threshold detection, and flexible pricing logic running in your own infrastructure without per-transaction fees.
+See pricing · Book an architecture review · Compare platforms

 FAQs